w0rld/ParseADI/README.md

 It is particularly useful in listing DXCC countries within a particular band that are not confirmed so that you can seek confirmation.

 This version of the program added a confirmation for received paper QSL cards, which is entered in QLog.
 The only country so far in 12m with a paper QSL card is Namibia (highlighted) where the listing shows QSL-RCVD = Y. This is useful information because ARRL's Logbook Of The World (LOTW) shows only electronic log confirmations.
 The program now keeps track of total confirmations, electronic OR paper.
+For example, the text in the bottom frame shows 91 confirmed countries, while LOTW shows 90.